hoaye/YJYYModel/README.md

 ## License

-YJSDWebImage is available under the MIT license.
+YJYYModel is available under the MIT license.
 See the LICENSE file for more info.